meltano/meltano/docs/src/docs/tutorial.md

   - Toggle Columns and Aggregates buttons to generate SQL query
   - Click Run button to query
 - Open Charts accordion and explore the data!

+## Upcoming Tutorials

+Additional tutorials we are working on include:

+- Salesforce
+- GitLab Runners
+- Google Analytics